cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage2_Conceptual_and_Logical_Design.md

 ### 3 Relations

 - A Transaction might have 0 or 1 attachment associated with it.
+A Attachment has exactly 1 transaction associated with it.
+(One to One Relationship)
 - A Transaction can also have 0 or 1 category.
+A Category can be associated with 0 or n transactions.
+(One to Many Relationship)
 - A Transaction can have 0 or 1 subcategory provided that the category field is populated.
+A Subcategory can be associated with 0 or n transactions.(One to Many Relationship)
 - A Category can have 0 or n different subcategories associated with it.
+A Subcategory can belong to 1 or n different categories.
+(Many to Many Relationship)
 - A Category can have 0 or 1 Budget associated with it.
+A budget is associated exactly 1 category.
+(One to One Relationship)